Serialcomms/Pico-spiffs/README.md

 All SPIFFS functionality has been moved into a library, and various small extras have been added to it.

+Initial requirement is to run SPIFFS on the Pico's onboard flash, a second phase will add support for external Winbond flash using the Pico's SPI interface and SDK support for it.

-Testing is still in progress, but appears to be performing well in a retro computing emulator environment.
+Testing is still in progress, but all appears to be performing well in a retro computing emulator environment.